Posted on Leave a comment

 In this post, we’ll dive deep into the best drinks for acid reflux and heartburn relief.
 You’ll learn why certain beverages can soothe your digestive system while others might make symptoms worse.
 Whether you’re looking for quick relief, pregnancy-safe options, or long-term solutions, you’ll find what you need here.

-Why Beverages Matter for Acid Reflux and Heartburn
+Why Beverages work as Remedy for Acid Reflux and Heartburn

 Acid reflux happens when stomach acid flows backward into the esophagus, irritating its delicate lining.
 This backward flow is often due to a weakened lower esophageal sphincter (LES), the muscle that normally keeps stomach contents where they belong.